Day 32 - Rochester MN to La Crosse WI

 SAG stops today are worth mentioning today.
 Location, location, location.
 SAG #1 – roadside park complete with a stream and little falls.
 SAG #2 – Bistro’s Coffee House in Houston MN.
 Iced coffee, smoothies, sandwiches, and raspberry cream cheese croissants.
 Both stops provided the standard break for the riders to refuel and top off water bottles but with the added scenery and gourmet treats, they also gave the riders something to talk about after the ride today.

 On the bike, riders were treated to more two-lane country roads through farm land.
 We added a new olfactory note to our repertoire – turkeys!
-I heard they were not as fragrant as they have been and they have been indeed most fowl.
-I guess we can’t be terribly upset about that.
+We could smell them before we saw them and they were indeed most fowl.
 The farms are looking more eastern than western.
 By this I mean rolling terrain covered in corn and soybean.
 Large red barns next to two or three dome-capped silos.
 Images worthy of jigsaw puzzle status.

 We had another very nice bike path.
 Described by riders as mostly downhill, tree-shaded, and in great condition.
-It provided a slightly cooler way to spin out 13 miles.
-It did have some mud and branches because of last night’s storm front but all made it through safely albeit a tad dirty.
+It provided a great way to spin out 13 miles.
 Off the bike path, there were the hills.
 You might have heard that the Midwest is flat.
 Not so much.
 The rivers & streams did a fine job cutting into the landscape.
 Ridges flank the roadways winding along the river.
 Our big climb of the day was on a road that went up, along, and then back down a ridge to the Mississippi River.
 By it went up, I mean the climb was about a mile in length and kept up at a steady 8-9%.
 It definitely got our attention.